AzumaraJoseph/Trillo-Project/README.md

 # Trillo-Project
-Trillo is a fictional travel booking service.
+Trillo Project is a fictional travel booking service.
 This project demonstrates a modern web application built with HTML, CSS, and SCSS.
 ## Live Demo
 Check out the live app [here](https://trillo.netlify.app/).

-## Forked from
+## Forked From
 This project is forked from [Original Repository](https://github.com/jonasschmedtmann/advanced-css-course/tree/master/Trillo).

 ## Features